 On June 4, 1964, Kyukichi Wada completed construction of four shrines for Shirasaki Hachimangu, Dazaifu Tenmangu, Inari Jinja and Suitengu which were consecrated in a ceremony on July 9, 1964.

-In 1968, branches were established in Waianae, Aira, Ewa, Pearl City and Waipahu to better serve the ever-growing membership.
+In 1968, branches were established in Waianae, Aiea, Ewa, Pearl City and Waipahu to better serve the ever-growing membership.

 On October 31, 1968, members of the Japan Shinto Religious Goodwill Delegration visited Hawaii for the first time after the war.
 Rev. Mitsushige Kotooka, Guji of Kotohira-gu was one of the thirteen priests that visited Hawaii to restore relations, that ended abruptly in 1941.
 The Honolulu Shinto Renmei, comprised of the four shrines in Honolulu, hosted a banquet in honor of the delegates, which officially renewed relationships between shrines in Japan and Hawaii.